jeffreypaul15/Sunpy3D/proposal.md

 - The entire project shall be tested efficiently wherever necessary.
 - Testing shall mainly be performed with **Tox** integrated with Pytest.
 The project shall be set up using tox according to SunPy's requirements.
 - The appropriate 3D testing methodology shall also be researched and decided on.
-- CircleCI shall also be implemented to handle cloud-based testing.
 - Once tested, benchmark tests shall also be performed to understand the computation required for vizualisation.